 Use a razor to de-pill your sweaters.

 You’re excited to wear your favorite sweater or cardigan, but then you see it is covered in annoying, ugly pills.
 Fear not!
-As crazy as it sounds, grab a razor blade and shave your sweater.
+As unusual as it sounds, grab a razor blade and shave your sweater.
 The pills should come right off.4